Monthly retail sales data driven by volatile motor trade

 The sectors with the largest monthly increases were furniture and lighting (+8.8 per cent ); other retail (+5.1 per cent); and hardware, paints and glass (+4.6 per cent).

-Isme, the Irish Small and Medium Enterprises Association highlighted the need to have a progressive budget for the SME sector, calling on the Government to reduce the employers’ PRSI rate to offset the recent wage increases.
+The Irish Small and Medium Enterprises Association (Isme) highlighted the need to have a progressive budget for the SME sector, calling on the Government to reduce the employers’ PRSI rate to offset recent wage increases.

 “The retail industry plays a vital role in our communities, villages and towns throughout Ireland, combined with wholesale it is the largest private sector employer in the country employing more than 275,000 people, ” Isme boss Mark Fielding said.

-“Retailers are still struggling and finding it difficult to deal with the excessive increases in business costs; rents, interest rates and insurance increases are crippling businesses and having a major impact on their bottom line,” he said.
+“Retailers are still struggling and finding it difficult to deal with the excessive increases in business costs; rents, interest rates and insurance increases are crippling businesses and having a major impact on their bottom line.

-“Budget 2017 is an opportunity for the Government to inject a much needed boost into the retail sector; the Government must fulfill its pledge to cut employer PRSI contributions for low income workers,” he added.
+“Budget 2017 is an opportunity for the Government to inject a much-needed boost into the retail sector; the Government must fulfil its pledge to cut employer PRSI contributions for low-income workers,” said Mr Fielding.